jbush001/NyuziProcessor/tools/emulator/README.md

-This is an emulator for this architecture.
+This is an emulator for the Nyuzi architecture.
 It is not cycle accurate, and it does not simulate the behavior of the pipeline or caches.
 It is used in a number of ways: